-Axibase Time Series Database (ATSD) is a non-relational database optimized for collecting, storing, and analyzing temporal data from IT infrastructure, industrial equipment, smart meters, and IoT devices.
+Axibase Time Series Database is a special-purpose database optimized for collecting and analyzing time-series data from IT infrastructure, industrial equipment, and financial markets.

-- ATSD is written in Java.
-It is supported on Linux distributions in 64-bit mode and requires a Java 8 runtime environment.
+ATSD is supported on major Linux distributions in 64-bit mode.

-Compared to traditional databases, ATSD requires up to 50 times less disk space.
-Refer to compression tests for more details.
+Compared to relational databases, ATSD requires up to 50 times less disk space.

 - High-performance metrics backend.

 - Financial last trade and order statistics data store.